We ask you, humbly, to help us.

 Religious freedom: This term has two very different meanings.
-In the past it referred to people being free to believe as they wish, assemble with others of the same religious tradition, engage in different religious practices, proselytize others, etc. However, it is now rapidly evolving to mean something very different: using religious freedom to oppress, denigrate, and attack women and minorities -- particularly sexual minorities -- in violation of the Golden Rule.
+In the past it referred to people being free to believe as they wish, speak and write freely about their religious beliefs, assemble with others of the same religious tradition, engage in different religious practices, proselytize others, etc. However, it is now rapidly evolving to mean something very different: using religious freedom to oppress, denigrate, and attack women and minorities -- particularly sexual minorities -- in violation of the Golden Rule.

 Transgender persons and transsexuals: These terms refer to people who were identified as being either female or male when they were born, but who now identify as being the opposite gender or, rarely, as having no gender or an intermediate gender.
 With the legalization of same-sex marriage during mid-2015, many religious and socially conservative agencies who opposed equality for lesbians, gays and bisexuals quickly switched much of their emphasis to opposing equal rights for transgender persons and transsexuals.

 "Boy Scouts of America" (BSA): The BSA has made major strides in ending its discrimination against LGBT youth and adults.
 However, the BSA's membership ban on Atheists, Agnostics, secular Humanists and other non-theists continues.